JacksonKrizan/Clock-In_V2/README.md

 # JobSim
 ****Don't rename the Resources folder****

+Keep Unreliable On Change for player position and rotation syncing — that’s the right setting.
+Use Reliable or Reliable Delta Compressed only for data that must always arrive (like scores, health, or inventory).

 A game about how it feels to have different jobs

 Create an engaging game where players jump into mini-worlds that showcase different careers.
 In each career world, players must: